jarrettfuller/jarrettfuller.blog/_posts/2019-03-04-winter-playlist.md

 * * *

 I've been playlists for as long as I can remember — back when we called them *mixtapes* and we recorded them on cassette — but I really got into it fifteen years ago or so when we got our first computer with a CD burner and I'd compile my favorite songs and share them with friends.
 My playlist making only go more obsessive when I got an iPod and then later used streaming services like Rdio (RIP) and Spotify.
 I'd fallen out of the practice over the last few as I listened to more podcasts and less music.
 But in the last six months or so, I've found myself returning to music.
-And, in turn, back to making playlists.
+And, in turn, back to making playlists.[^2]

 My musical interests are eccentric and diverse and I have formula I've developed to pull these songs together.
 There's an arc I'm after — usually starting slow, often with an instrumental (or instrumental-driven song).
 The tracks build, often culminating towards the middle of the playlist with the loudest and most unusual songs before slowing down again.
 I like including a few ambient tracks to serve as interludes and look for transitions between the beginnings and ends of each song.